thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-14-Agentic-RAG.md

 * Improved accessibility for non-finance stakeholders (e.g., compliance, ESG)
 * Ensured transparency by showing source grounding and reasoning path

-Agentic RAG didn’t just answer the question—it **explained how the answer was derived**, giving stakeholders both speed and confidence.
+Agentic RAG didn’t just answer the question, it **explained how the answer was derived**, giving stakeholders both speed and confidence.

 ## 10. Conclusion